Skip to Content

 How to remove peeling latex paint from oil-based paint | Building Bluebird #diy #tutorial

-First, the paint felt chalky even though it was a satin finish.
 Second, the paint was chipping off at the slightest scratch.
 I could take my nail and easily scrape off a long strip of paint.
-A quick google search confirmed that applying latex over oil based paint was the cause of these issues.

 Latex Paint vs. Oil Based Paint

-Latex paint is a water-based paint.
+• Latex paint is a water-based paint.
 This type of paint dries quickly and is what most people use on the interior walls of their homes.

-How can you tell if paint is oil-based or latex?
+How can you tell if paint is oil based or latex?

-If your home was built before 1978, you probably want to test the paint for lead.
 Dust from lead paint is incredibly dangerous when inhaled or ingested and there are safety protocols to follow if your home has lead paint.

 How to remove peeling latex paint from oil-based paint | Building Bluebird #diy #tutorial